How to Update, Change Parameters, and Delete GenU

 The following parameters are stored with the Environment name specified during deployment (default is dev

-- /genu/dev.json
+): - /genu/dev.json

 Tip

-If deployed with staging
+If you deployed with staging

 or prod

-, they become /genu/staging.json
+, they will be /genu/staging.json

 and /genu/prod.json